HannahAdegoye/care-home-data-project/README.md

 ## Data Source
 What data is needed to achieve our objective?
 We require comprehensive data on resident care metrics, including hygiene status, food and fluid intake, incident reports, staffing levels, and resource usage.

 ## Where is the data coming from?
-The data is sourced from internal records and documentation across 4000 care homes in the United Kingdom.
+The data is sourced from internal records and documentation across 4000 care homes in the United Kingdom available at www.kaggle/carehomedata

 ## Objective
 What is the key pain point?